 “Earthing” is a newer scientific term that explains the effects and importance of nature and overall health.
 Specifically covering the idea that walking barefoot outside allows us to connect to the healing energy from deep inside the earth, it is now being linked to all-time spent in nature.
 By touching a tree or sitting outside feeling the wind caress your skin, or listening to the birds chirping in your backyard for a few minutes each afternoon you can tap into that healing energy, almost instantly lowering your stress levels.

 Reduce or eliminate inflammation

 Lower stress and promote calming of the body by cooling down the nervous system and stress hormones

 Lessen hormonal and menstrual symptom

 In today’s consumer world the inundation of toxic products is unavoidable.
 No matter how clean and toxic-free we try to live in one way or another we are going to be exposed.
 This fact is not the cheeriest or most encouraging when trying to tackle environmental toxins in your own daily life, but it is important to be aware of the reality we are dealing with when it comes to our environment today.

 The most important thing we can do in a somewhat helpless situation is to reduce and eliminate environmental toxins as much as possible.

 We have already touched base on the quality of our food, but I will say it again – that organic, non-GMO, sustainably raised food is going to be the cleanest route we can take in our mission of eliminating toxins from our lives.

-Being aware of heavy metal contamination and endocrine disruptors are also very important.
+Being aware of heavy metal contamination and endocrine disruptors is also very important.
 Heavy metal toxicity is being defined as a leading source of inflammation today!
-Heavy metals such as lead and mercury are just a couple among the list that our found hidden throughout numerous products and food we are exposed to on the daily.
+Heavy metals such as lead and mercury are just a couple among the list that is found hidden throughout numerous products and the food we are exposed to on a daily.